 At 0800 hours on 2 September 1945 General Yamashita, accompanied by a small staff, walked out of the mountains of northern Luzon and surrendered himself to the 32D Infantry Division on a hilltop near Kiangan, Luzon.
 He was met by a 24-man detachment commanded by 1st Lt.
-Russell R. Baumann, from Glenbeulah, Wisconsin, and assigned to Company I, 128TH Infantry (commanded by CPT Roy A. Glisson).
-1LT Bauman was from Glenbeulah, Wisconsin, some sources say he was from Pewaukee.
-Many considered it very appropriate and symbolic that Gen. Yamashita would be met by a ‘Red Arrow’ man from either Wisconsin or Michigan, the home states of the 32D Infantry Division when it was activated from National Guard status at the start of WWII. [updated 11 Oct. ’17, TPB]
+Russell R. Baumann, from Glenbeulah, Wisconsin, and assigned to Company I, 128TH Infantry (commanded by Capt.
+Roy A. Glisson).
+First Lt.
+Bauman was from Glenbeulah, Wisconsin, some sources say he was from Pewaukee.
+Many considered it very appropriate and symbolic that General Yamashita would be met by a ‘Red Arrow’ man from either Wisconsin or Michigan, the home states of the 32D Infantry Division when it was activated from National Guard status at the start of WWII. [updated 11 Oct. ’17, TPB]

-General Yamashita saluted when 1LT Bauman approached.
-1LT Bauman returned the salute and said, “I have the honor to inform you that I have been charged with seeing you and your party through our lines without hindrance, delay or molestation.”
+General Yamashita saluted when 1st Lt.
+Bauman approached.
+First Lt.
+Bauman returned the salute and said, “I have the honor to inform you that I have been charged with seeing you and your party through our lines without hindrance, delay or molestation.”
 General Yamashita, through an interpreter, replied, “I want to tell you how much I appreciate the courtesy and good treatment you have shown us.”
 (Carlisle 214)

 U.S. Army Signal Corps photo